-If you notice your child consistently wheezing, have them checked by their pediatrician for asthma or allergies.
-Signs of allergies in babies and older children include persistent congestion and cold or flu symptoms, which could be remedied naturally with Healthy Air.
+If you notice your kid consistently wheezing, have them checked by their pediatrician for asthma or allergies.
+Signs of allergies in babies and older kids include persistent congestion and cold or flu symptoms, which could be remedied naturally with Healthy Air.

 Mind The Humidity